zero42-aka-042/S22U-debloat/README.md

 ## Usage

-download the JSON configuration from releases and import into Canta, review the package list before uninstalling.
+Download the JSON configuration from the Releases page and import into Canta, review the package list before uninstalling.

 Package removal is performed for the current user and is generally reversible.